sagemath/trac_to_gh/Issue 4411.md

 Keywords: phc, phcpack, numerical, polynomial

-phcpack uses a different method and different output for 1-variable problems, which breaks a lot of the assumptions in the interface.
-I will ask Jan Verschelde if it is possible to harmonize the output, otherwise I will add some special-casing code to the interface.
+phcpack uses a different method and different output for 1-variable problems, which breaks some assumptions in the interface.

+Attached patch trac_4411_and_10607_phc_fixes.patch fixes this problem and a recent change in phcpack output that breaks everything in the interface if not addressed.
+This patch was added as part of ticket 10607, so that part is done.

+Apply only the patche [attachment:trac_4411-tmpfilename.patch].

+and test AFTER installing the optional spkg at #10607.

 Issue created by migration from https://trac.sagemath.org/ticket/4411